LEVER HOUSE OFFICE

 The center trading floor area is illuminated using a backlit translucent membrane ceiling.
 The lack of discrete fixtures or any type of grid in this area helps create a depthless zone of light.
 The membrane is lowered in the center of the trading area to accommodate air conditioning grills and sprinklers.
 Lowering parts of this membrane in this area and at one side of the entry creates a subtly sculpted ceiling surface that does not conform to the strong vertical and horizontal datum of the existing context.

-Glass enclosures for the private offices insure that the entire space is seen together.
+Glass enclosures for the private offices ensure that the entire space is seen together.
 The low iron glass partitions perpendicular to the curtain wall fade from clear to a white opaque finish providing privacy between offices and creating visual “mist” from desk height to the floor.

 At the entry we created an opening in the existing floor connecting the reception area to the floor above.
 A double height wall finished in black plaster that has been polished to a shine creates a strong vertical anchor connecting the two levels.
 This black surface meets a glossy black ceiling.
 Reflected in the ceiling, the wall appears to extend twice as high.
 Simultaneously, the ceiling is reflected in the glossy plaster wall, doubling the perceived horizontal depth of the ceiling.
 This juncture of two glossy surfaces, one horizontal and one vertical, and their reflections creates a three dimensional intersection of vertical and horizontal planes.